 Do teachers need special training to use AI tools in their lessons?

 Most AI educational tools are designed to be user-friendly, but teachers benefit greatly from structured training programmes.
-Basic proficiency can be achieved in 2-3 hours of focused training, whilst advanced features may require ongoing professional development.
+Basic proficiency can be achieved in 2-3 hours of focussed training, whilst advanced features may require ongoing professional development.
 Many AI companies provide free webinars and certification courses specifically for educators.

 Can AI tools work with existing school management systems?